All you need to know about Aircraft Disinsection in the EEA

 In previous generation aircraft insecticides, the propellant used was (or in some cases: is still) HFC 134a.
 This is a hydrochlorofluorocarbon with a GWP of 1300.
 This means that this propellant is 1300 more harmful than CO2 and more than 46 times more harmful than methane.
 It also exceeds the common GWP limit of 150 by 766%.
 It goes without saying that this kind of product is strongly forbidden in the EU and all other countries where the Kigali Amendment has been implemented into local legislation.

 Future proof aircraft insecticides now mostly use a brand new propellant HFO 1234ze.
-This is not a hydrochlorofluorocarbon but a hydrofluoroolefins.
+This is not a hydrochlorofluorocarbon but a hydrofluoroolefin.
 HFO 1234ze has a GWP < 1.
 This makes new generation aircraft insecticides 99.9% less harmful to the ozone layer compared to old, harmful aircraft insecticides.

 Example: An airline using 30.000 x 100g aircraft insecticide aerosols per year can save over 3800 tons of CO2e emissions just by switching to aircraft insecticides not based on HFC 134a.